plone/documentation/about/helper_tools.rst

 .. admonition:: Description

-   Tools and Plugins which will help to write Documentation.
+   Tools and Plugins which will help to write documentation.

 .. contents:: :local: